 While the above discussion leads to the conclusion that we can never be 100% certain that x1 causes y, we can offer both certainty about a refutation.
 If our tests of the relationship between x1 and y consistently reveal there is none, we can confidently falsify the hypothesis that x1 causes y.
 On the other hand, if repeated tests in different locations and times, and constructed differently, suggest that x1 causes y, our confidence in the veracity of the relationship grows.
 The more a hypotheses about the relationship between x1 and y is tested and it remains unfalsified, the more confident in that hypothesis we become.

 The bottom line is that although science offers us the best protocol for understanding how the (real) world works, it is by no means infallible.
 We increase our confidence in scientific conclusions by looking for experiments that really explore all alternative possible hypotheses and which have been replicated and confirmed sufficiently that our confidence in the outcomes grows.
 Fortunately, in science, we don’t base our conclusions on just one study, but wait until the replication has occurred.

-The difference between this and ‘common knowledge’ or political argument is that in the latter, when we are seeking to evaluate opinions, we tend to look for evidence that supports the opinion; we do not set up genuine tests ghat will tell us if we are wrong.
-Science seeks to falsify opinions, in everyday life we seek to confirm opinions – and, not surprisingly, we find evidence to support it – even if the opinion is totally wrong.
+The difference between this and ‘common knowledge’ or political argument is that in the latter, when we are seeking to evaluate opinions, we tend to look for evidence that supports the opinion; we do not set up genuine tests that will tell us if we are wrong.
+Science seeks to falsify opinions, whereas in everyday life we seek to confirm opinions – and, not surprisingly, we find evidence to support it – even if the opinion is totally wrong.

 Errors in Decision-making